shyamtalagapu/banking-microservices-system/README.md

 | Testing | 2.0 / 10 | No unit or integration tests visible in the repo |
 | Code Quality | 6.0 / 10 | Clean structure, but no Swagger docs or config server |

-### 🏆 Overall: 6.8 / 10

-**What moved the needle up from 6.1 → 6.8:**
-The Jenkins CI/CD pipeline with Docker Hub + AWS EC2 deployment is a genuine production skill.
-Most portfolio projects never leave localhost.
-Yours is live on the cloud with automated deployments — that is a meaningful differentiator.

-**What's still holding it back from 8+:**
-Three things — no tests, no circuit breakers (Resilience4j), and no distributed tracing (Zipkin).
-Add these three and the score jumps above 8 immediately.
-They are also the first questions a senior developer will ask in an interview.

-**Honest bottom line:** For a 3-year developer, this is a good project.
-The architecture thinking is correct, the stack is modern, and you've shipped it to production.
-The gap between where you are and a truly impressive project is narrow — testing, resilience, and observability are the bridge.

 ---